egcode/facerec/README.md

 ```

 this command will download all required datasets to `data` folder.
-Then you are ready to train.
+Start training:
 ```
 python3 train.py
 ```

-after you started training, make sure `out` folder created in the project root.
+After training started, make sure `out` folder created in the project root.
 All logs, saved model points and tensorboard logs are saved here.
 To start tensorboard to view training process just run:
 ```
 python3 logger.py